AkitaEngineering/Akita-Meshtastic-vMail/README.md

 From [Akita Engineering](https://www.akitaengineering.com)

 Akita vMail sets the standard for reliable voice communication over Meshtastic networks.
-This robust Python application enables sending and receiving short voice messages using a connected Meshtastic device.
+This robust application enables sending and receiving short voice messages using a connected Meshtastic device.

-Engineered for resilience, this version incorporates CRC32 checksums for data integrity and a basic Acknowledgement (ACK) system for enhanced reliability of chunked messages, ensuring your voice gets through even in challenging network conditions.
+Engineered for resilience, Akita vMail incorporates CRC32 checksums for data integrity and a basic Acknowledgement (ACK) system for enhanced reliability of chunked messages, ensuring your voice gets through even in challenging network conditions.

 Settings are configurable via `config.json`.

 ---